Zero-irp/ViewProj-Blog/_posts/2025-07-17-part-5-trampoline-hooking.md

 > You could also check if curEntity has valid health, position or some specific flag to ensure only valid entities are passed into our unordered_set.

-This way, every time the Z-axis instruction fires for some entity, we capture it once and stash it in uniqueEntities.
+This way, every time the Z-axis instruction executes for some entity, we capture it once and stash it in uniqueEntities.
 Later, we can loop through this set and use their positions for ESP drawing.